albertito/systemd/README.md

 ## Status

-The API should be considered stable.
+The API should be considered stable, and no backwards-incompatible changes are expected.

-Branch v1 will only have backwards-compatible changes made to it.
-There are no plans for v2 at the moment.

 ## Contact